ahmadwhet/netflix-checker/README.md

 ## How to run the script?
 1. Install the required packages by running `pip install -r requirements.txt`.
-2. A new directory called `cookies` will automatically be created.
+2. Create new directory called `cookies` will automatically be created.
 Put all of your cookies in it.
 3. Run the script by running `python3 main.py`.

 > [!NOTE]